Gothic War (457–458): Start

 The interregnum lasted months after the death of Avitus.
 Most of the Gallic cities and aristocracy were turned away from Italy, and Generals Ricimer and Majorian were unsure what to do now.
 Taking advantage of the situation, Theoderic saw opportunities to found his own state on Roman soil.
 In the course of 457 he put aside the treaty with the Romans and rebelled, with which the war began.
 In Aquitaine he drew all power towards him and ordered his brother Frederik to conquer the adjacent region Septimania.
 The answer to this from the formal authority in Italy was long overdue.
 An invasion of northern Italy by the Alemanni and the southern Vandals caused Ricimer and Majorian to focus their attention on other matters than the Visigoths in Gaul.
 Yet they had a windfall with the imperial army in Gaul which was partly under the command of Aegidius, a general who declared himself loyal to Majorian.
 With this they still had a card in their hands that would soon be deployed.

-The advance of the Goths in the south continued reprehensively now that they encountered no opposition.
+The advance of the Goths in the south continued now that they encountered no opposition.
 Frederick conquered Septimania and Theodoric II seized Narbonne which gave the Goths access to the Mediterranean.
-This port city fell into his hands without gun violence thanks to the betrayal of the Roman general Agrippinus who, unlike Aegidius, had turned away from Majorian.
+This port city fell into his hands without violence thanks to the betrayal of the Roman general Agrippinus who, unlike Aegidius, had turned away from Majorian.
 According to Mathisens, he belonged to the Gallic insurgents who had turned to the Burgundians.
 Nevertheless, after the conquest of Septimania, the Visigoths clashed with the Gallic field army led by Aegidus.
 Majorianus had appointed him magister militum per Gallias, replacing Agrippinus, and given the order to put things in order in Gaul.
 At Arles, the Visigoths clashed with the Romans, with Aegidius being cut short.
 After his defeat, he withdrew from the south.